asdddsaaw-a11y/Season-image-classification/README.md

 Clean, colorful, and playful UI with a raised eyebrow emoji for that extra sass 😏

-Responsive design — works smoothly on mobile and desktop!
+Responsive design don't ask me why even I add this since mobile cant use anyways

-Instant predictions with a snappy result message
+Instant predictions (but first time uploaded will be slow) with a snappy result message

 # Under the Hood 🔧
 Built with TensorFlow.js & Teachable Machine Image library